waimea-snoble/200DTD-Assesment/docs/Design.md

 My final database structure is very similar to my design, however I have added an amount column into tasks table.

 ### User Interface Design
-The category and task list items are closer together than the design, this is because if there is a lot of tasks the user will have to scroll longer since they are seperated.
+The category and task list items are closer together than the design, this is because if there is a lot of tasks the user will have to scroll longer since they are separated.
 ![Home page UI](images/UI-index.png)

 ![Form UI](images/UI-form.png)